pravega/pravega/documentation/src/docs/wire-protocol.md

 |`delegationToken`|String| This was added to perform _auth_.
 It is an opaque-to-the-client token provided by the Controller that says it's allowed to make this call.|
 |`keys`|List<TableKey>|The version of the key is always set to `io.pravega.segmentstore.contracts.tables.TableKey.NO_VERSION`.|

-More information on `TableSegments` and its various Request messages like `MergeTableSegments`, `SealTableSegment`, `DeleteTableSegment`, `UpdateTableEntries`, `RemoveTableKeys`, `ReadTableKeys` and `ReadTableEntries` can be found [here](https://github.com/pravega/pravega/blob/master/shared/protocol/src/main/java/io/pravega/shared/protocol/netty/WireCommands.java).
+More information on `TableSegments` Request messages like `MergeTableSegments`, `SealTableSegment`, `DeleteTableSegment`, `UpdateTableEntries`, `RemoveTableKeys`, `ReadTableKeys` and `ReadTableEntries` can be found [here](https://github.com/pravega/pravega/blob/master/shared/protocol/src/main/java/io/pravega/shared/protocol/netty/WireCommands.java).

 ## TableRead - Reply